- Academic Promotions (Higher Education) Policy

 - The relevant Deputy Vice-Chancellor then forwards the minutes and recommendations to the Vice-Chancellor.

 - The Vice-Chancellor can approve or not approve any recommendation for promotion.
 Should the Vice-Chancellor decide not to promote, s/he will provide a written statement setting out the reasons to the chair of the relevant promotion committee.

 - Successful applicants are promoted to Academic Level B and will commence at the first incremental level.

 - Successful applicants’ promotion take effect from either 1 July of the same year or 1 January of the following year (refer to Timeline).

-- All costs resulting from academics being promoted to Academic Level B will be borne by the Faculty.
+- All costs resulting from academics being promoted to Academic Level B will be borne by the School.